pyguides

 file.write("Hello, World!")

-The write() method returns the number of characters written.
+write() returns the number of characters written.
+Mode w truncates the file first, so existing content disappears.

 lines = ["First line\n", "Second line\n", "Third line\n"]